emilio/words/_posts/2020-02-28-C++-rust-ffi-patterns-1-complex-data-structures.md

 The plus side is of course that you win idiomatic C++ code, with all the gnarly boring stuff generated for you.
-You can poke at Rust structs directly, get pointers to it, copy it, all without having to define an FFI function for each operation you want to perform.
+You can poke at Rust structs directly, get pointers to them, copy them, all without having to define an FFI function for each operation you want to perform.
 Sounds amazing!

 However, nothing is free, and if you go for this approach you need to consider the following caveats: